mingzhao1103/Marriage_Stata/README.md

 #### Research Goal

-- To examine the effects of education on marriage transition for both men and women in different economic-reform periods and urban-rural areas.
+- To examine the effects of education on marriage transition for men and women by urban-rural residence during different economic-reform periods.

 #### Outline